Chloe Malle: Career

 After graduating she became an intern at the New York Observer and was later given the position of real estate writer.
-She contributed to The New York Times Style section and completed a freelance piece for Vogue, when she heard of an opening for the new position of "social editor".
-She did not intend to become an editor (instead to complete a master's degree in public health) but later said "I was so seduced by the Vogue machine that I couldn’t resist."
+She contributed to The New York Times "Style" section and completed a freelance piece for Vogue, when she heard of an opening for the new position of "social editor".
+She did not intend to become an editor (instead to complete a master's degree in public health) but later said "I was so seduced by the Vogue machine that I couldn't resist."
 Malle has written for various other publications such as Air Mail, Architectural Digest, Marie Claire, The New York Times, T: The New York Times Style Magazine, Town & Country, The Wall Street Journal, and WSJ Magazine.

 In 2022, Malle began hosting The Run-Through with Vogue, a podcast "featuring the most riveting news in fashion and culture."
 She hosts the podcast alongside Chioma Nnadi, ex-editor of Vogue.com and current Head of Editorial Content at British Vogue.

 Malle was named Head of Editorial Content for American Vogue magazine by Anna Wintour on September 1, 2025, replacing Wintour, who had been editor-in-chief since 1988.

 Spelling variations of Chloé

-In English-language publications, Malle’s first name is written without the accent, as "Chloe".
+In English-language publications, Malle's first name is written without the accent, as "Chloe".
 On her personal page on Vogue, she uses the unaccented form.
 Le Monde and Libération are exceptions among major French publications, using the unaccented spelling "Chloe".

 Personal life

-In 2015, at her family's country home near Cahors, in the southwest of France, she married Graham McGrath Albert.
+In 2015, she married Graham McGrath Albert at her family's country home near Cahors, in the southwest of France.
 They have two children.